For everyone at my house to not be sick. To get back in the swing of things at school. For the leaves to turn. To make these for Halloween again:

 I divided out a small section and tied it on with twine.

+I used twine instead of gluing things down, so I could adjust as I went.
 I kept wrapping the twine around and around, adding more sections of weeds and overlapping them with the section before.

 Then I ran out of weeds.
 I did have some dried chives and yarrow (I think it was yarrow- I'm not sure because the leaves were stripped off) that I added on as the last bunch.